sametcelikbicak/web-site/README.md

 ## ESLint & Formatting

 ESLint is configured for React, TypeScript, and hooks best practices.
 Prettier is used for code formatting.
 See `eslint.config.js` for details.

+## Git Hooks: Husky & lint-staged

+[Husky](https://typicode.github.io/husky/) is used to manage Git hooks, and [lint-staged](https://github.com/okonet/lint-staged) ensures that only staged files are linted and formatted before each commit.

+- **Pre-commit hook**: Automatically runs `npm run lint` and `npm run format` on staged files matching `*.{js,jsx,ts,tsx,css,md,json}` before allowing a commit.
+- Configuration for lint-staged is in `.lintstagedrc.json`.
+- You can find the Husky hook in `.husky/pre-commit`.

+This helps maintain code quality and consistent formatting across all commits.

 ## Theming